 You want to put all your dime to work without breaking the bank.
 Right?
-Below, I have reviewed another round of 4 powerful pedals, and this time, for your 300 bucks budget.
-Dive in!
+Below, I have reviewed another round of 4 powerful pedals that you will like, and this time, for your 300 bucks budget.
+Dive in for good!

 Best For DJing; Aguilar Tone Hammer Preamp

 You’re leaning on flexibility and power more than you lean on beauty or portability as a DJ.
-Though Aguilar tone hammer is not all too bulky and heavy, as the name suggests, it is a tough, heavy-duty tone shaper for your DJing gigs.
-It is a strong, powerful preamp/direct box that offers fully sweepable midrange frequencies on top of the fixed treble and bass.
+Though Aguilar tone hammer is not all too bulky and heavy, as the name suggests (think hammer), it is a tough, heavy-duty tone shaper for your DJing gigs.
+It is a strong, powerful preamp/direct box that offers fully sweepable midrange frequencies on top of the fixed treble and bass that you will like for good.
 If you have experience mounting an OBP-3 onboard preamp on your guitar you can easily know what to expect from the Aguilar Tone Hammer preamp.
 With this unit, you are able to cut and boost all frequencies from treble to bass through mid.
-The pre-DI and post-DI functionalities are the icings on the sugar.
+The pre-DI and post-DI functionalities are the icings on the cake.

-Also, this box features a built-in AGS (Adaptive Gain Shaping) circuitry.
+Also, this box features a good built-in AGS (Adaptive Gain Shaping) circuitry that will make you like it.
 The Adaptive Gain Shaping circuitry provides ultimate flexibility and more tone-tweaking by allowing you to add more gain structure and EQ at the push of a button.
 And dialing your instrument’s preferred gain structure is made easier, thanks to the separation of gain control and Master control on 2 different buttons.
 Unfortunately, if you set it up in a chain, Aguilar Tone Hammar will bleed into your pure sound even when the pedal is off.
 And that is just about the downside.
 By the way, a master-bypass eliminates this bottleneck if you don’t mind the extra bucks.

 Okay, I guess there may be another bottleneck if you run this box in a chain without a master-bypass.
 Through the first hour of usage, the box maintains input and output fine.
 But over time, the input and output begin to change independently, and the box tires-out.
 The bottom line is, get a master-bypass along with this and you’ll have ownership of a heavy-duty steel construction pedal that worths every penny.